Bhanditz/labs-preview/api/search.md

 So far the user could get only the default Europeana facet set.
 From now on API users can select which facets they would like to retrieve via the `facet` parameter.
 When you request facet you have to set the profile either as `facets` or as `portal` (which covers facets as well).

 The value of the parameter could be "DEFAULT" (which is a shortcut of the Europeana facet set we make use on the portal, which contains UGC, LANGUAGE, TYPE, YEAR, PROVIDER, DATA_PROVIDER, COUNTRY and RIGHTS), or any field name which is indexed and stored in Apache Solr.
-We maintain a table in API documentation about the existing fields: http://labs.europeana.eu/api/api-fields.html.
+We maintain a table in API documentation about the existing  (API Fields)[/api/api-fields/].
 In the field type column "text" means indexed as as a row of distinct terms, while "string" means indexed as phrase, so the whole content is taken as one individual unit.

 Users can set one or more facets in one query.